 Fast forward to 2016 and Timex is still innovating and staying true to affordable style.
 We’re seeing some pretty cool collaborations lately too.
 Earlier this year we saw a very successful partnership between Timex and New York fashion designer Todd Snyder with renowned boot maker Red Wing that resulted in the Timex X Red Wing collection.
 It included a trio of watches that utilized classic Red Wing leather for straps ($138-158).

 Most recently we’ve seen another collaboration between Timex and Todd Snyder resulting in the release of the Mod Watch ($138).
 The Timex X Todd Snyder watch is based on a bullseye design discovered in the Timex archives.
 It blends British Mod style with a vintage-inspired bullseye dial and grey NATO military nylon strap.
 It features a 40mm face, and classic quartz movement.
 Exclusive to Todd Snyder and very limited in quantity.
 The original offering sold out in hours and is currently on backorder on ToddSnyder.com.
-It’s currently being re-stocked and will ship in early September.
-Here are some of the other Timex’s we’ve been wearing.
+Most recently, it was named as one of the best watches under $200 on our list.

 The Timex Weekender is the quintessential Timex watch.
 At just $36 it’s simplistic design is anything but basic.
 True to form, the watch boasts a clean look, 38mm case, and interchangeable slip-through straps perfect for matching with your look of the day.
 Almost all Timex watches have their signature Indiglo night light and this one is no different.